 Think about how you can break down your goals into bite sized chunks.
 It’s not necessarily about moving slower, but rather through a logical process that builds success on top of success.

 Mistake #5: Cherry Picking Advice

-The problem with taking some advice from me, a little from a book, some ideas from the guy at the kayak shop, and more advice from your uncle who did Coast to Coast back in 1983, is that there’s very little continuity, and this leads to confusion.
+The problem with taking some advice from me, a little from a book, the guy at the kayak shop, and your uncle who did Coast to Coast back in 1983, is that there’s very little continuity, and this leads to confusion.
 Everyone has a different take on how you should best train for this race, and this can leave you feeling like every step is the wrong one.

 As coaches, some of the stuff we tell you to do might not be all that fun, or even make much sense in the moment.
 But beware of cherry picking for only the advice you want to hear, while missing the crucial things that can make all the difference.
 Doing the easy stuff is easy, doing the hard work is often where the biggest advantages are.
 Choose just one or two qualified coaches or mentors, and trust their advice.